 Imagine if doctors truly supported a woman's innate right to make informed choices for her own family.
 Imagine if a safe community of empowered parents existed to support a mother's inner guidance and the desire to grow.

 These are the principles and promises of the ICPA and its community of 6,000 doctors of chiropractic.
-These 6,000 ICPA members have come together to serve families, the heart and home of our human potential.
+These 6,000 ICPA members have come together to serve families.
+Family is the heart and home of our human potential.
 The loving and gentle care of chiropractic for each individual strengthens the family, strengthens the community, and opens the possibility for a greater tomorrow.

 Welcome to the ICPA and our avenue for bringing chiropractic principles into practice for a more purposeful and fulfilling family life.